 A moment later, Gracia confirmed through the area awareness that the remaining infantry were dead.
 It had been one minute since Ryouko had teleported in.

 Compared to Ryouko, Mina had a much shorter teleportation range—but, unlike Ryouko, she was not required to personally accompany all of her teleports.
 Ryouko felt a moment of jealousy.
 On this mission, she was explicitly forbidden from venturing anywhere on her own, even on split‐second bombing runs.
-It was too risky for the team's only way off the planet.
+It was too risky for the team's only way off the moon.

 They returned to their positions, staying on the alert, away from the two corridors and their clear lines‐of‐fire.
 Under the protective cover of Gracia's clairvoyance, it was doubtful that there were any threats out there to fear, but it didn't hurt to be careful.
 Carelessness was what got you a bullet in the head from a stealthed sniper, an injury that even a magical girl couldn't keep fighting through.